22ananya/MUSI6201/Final Project - Stereo Demixing/ReadME.md

 # Files to run

+Only look at files that start with FINAL.
+Everything else is likely just older and duplicate.

 Although all of the files are relevant, there are a few duplicates, so run the following and all of the project should make sense.
 The suggested order should make sense, but you don't have to follow it!

+File 1
+1. FINAL_Process_Tracks.ipynb - This script loads the at_mic_music (hrtf applied already), demixes it, reweights and downmixes the stems, applies hearing aid processing and saves audio to google drive as FLAC files.
+I load these FLAC files for analysis later on.

+2. FINAL_Process_Reference_Stems.ipynb - This file does the same as 1, except it imports the reference stems, so doesn't do any demixing.
+The output of this script are the files that are used for evaluation with HAAQI and SI-SDR

+3. FINAL_Run_HAAQI_Eval - This script will load the saved mixtures and reference mixtures, run HAAQI and save results

+4.